Yearlong Gap Year Programs

 Future employers will love to hear about your experiences and the new skills you’ve gained.
 You’ll also hopefully have some new friends and have forged many meaningful relationships, based all around the world (a.k.a., excuses to travel and visit new places later on!).

 So what do you have to lose?
 There is no rush to figure out your life’s purpose, so take some time to explore this magical world we live in, at a time when traveling has never been easier or more within your reach.

 Say you’re in a situation where you aren’t quite sure how you want the next few years of your life to unfold.
 You’re graduating, not ready to take a “real job” or go to grad school.
 Or maybe you have a very clear picture of your life but want a bit of adventure before you get too settled.
 You may even be taking a break from a job you already have.

 Gap years provide an excellent way to figure out what you may want out of life before you make a decision based on outside pressures or internal confusion or to simply take time for yourself to reorient your interests and goals.
 For many, it’s a year of personal growth and exploration-- a chance to gain independence and valuable work skills along the way.
 Deciding to take a gap year shows courage and maturity and serves as an investment for your future.

 One important point to consider is why it might be more beneficial to take a gap year over choosing a program with a shorter duration, like a semester abroad or a summer internship.
 It goes without saying that the longer you spend abroad, the more time you have to explore different places, meet different people, and learn about yourself.

-Programs like the ones listed below give you the opportunity to take an alternate educational route while still providing a structured itinerary.
-You'll visit one country, or multiple, and participate in a wide variety of travel-oriented learning experiences.
+Programs like those listed below allow you to take an alternate educational route while still providing a structured itinerary.
+You'll visit one country or multiple and participate in a wide variety of travel-oriented learning experiences.